reidmorrison/rocketjob/docs/batch.md

 ---
 ## Batch Processing

-* Batch processing is available as part of Rocket Job Pro.

 Regular jobs run on a single worker.
 In order to scale up and use all available workers it is necessary to break up the input data into "slices" so that different parts of the job can be processed in parallel.